 What Causes Hot Spots on Dogs?

-Contrary to what their name implies, hot spots aren’t caused by heat, although extremely hot weather can certain trigger them.
-Some skin infections can cause them, but it’s more likely that the culprit is a bad reaction to insect bites, an injury or surgery, environmental injuries, poor quality food or even boredom.
+Some skin infections can cause them, but it’s more likely that the culprit is a bad reaction to insect bites, an injury or surgery, environmental injuries, poor-quality food — or even boredom.
 In other words, hot spots are a secondary symptom of a larger problem, and until you determine what that problem is, the hot spots won’t go away.

 In the case of insect bites, you may not even know there’s a problem until you see the hot spot.
 Although fleas are usually the most common offenders, spider bites and bee or wasp stings can also trigger hot spots.